sarahmbss/sarahmbs.github.io/_posts/2023-02-17-data-pipeline-airflow-gcp.md

 author: Sarah Silva
 ---

-The main object of this project was to collect data from an API, store it on a database so that we could perfom a couple of queries on them.
+The main object of this project was to collect data from an API, store it on a database so that we could perform a couple of queries on them.

 To solve this issue, the following architecture was implemented initially: